Nightcrawler (film): Accolades

 Gyllenhaal's performance was widely acclaimed, earning him Lead Actor nominations for every major award, with his miss in the Best Actor Oscar category considered by many to be a snub.
 (Note: Attributed to multiple sources.)

 Nightcrawler was nominated for several awards, most of which went to Gyllenhaal's performance and Gilroy's screenplay.
 At the 87th Academy Awards, Gilroy was nominated for an Academy Award for Best Original Screenplay.
 The film received an additional four nominations at the 68th British Academy Film Awards, three nominations at the 20th Critics' Choice Awards, one nomination at the 72nd Golden Globe Awards, and one nomination at the 21st Screen Actors Guild Awards, but did not win any of them.
 It did, however, win Best Film at the 19th San Diego Film Critics Society Awards.

-Gyllenhaal was nominated for the BAFTA Award, Screen Actors Guild Award, Golden Globe Award and Critics' Choice Movie Award, surprisingly missing in the Best Actor Oscar category.
+Gyllenhaal was nominated for the Actor Award, BAFTA Award, Golden Globe Award and Critics' Choice Movie Award, surprisingly missing in the Best Actor Oscar category.
 (Note: Attributed to multiple sources.)